rahulhayaran/voyabot/README.md

 # Voyabot

 This is the Voyager LinkedIn Bot (fondly referred to as Voyabot).
 It automates LinkedIn profile searches.
 To use it, you need to do a few things.
-Message Rahul if you have trouble with any of this.
+Message Rahul or Peter if you have trouble with any of this.

 ## Setup